yale-cpsc-213/social-todo-express-starter/README.md

 ## Running the code

-This code needs a few environment variables in order to run: `DATABASE_URL` and `PORT`.
+This code needs a few environment variables in order to run: `MONGO_URL` and `PORT`.
 You can also specify `HOST` and `SESSION_SECRET`.
 The `index.js` file, which is the entry point, is the only file that reads variables from the environment.